When Is the Timing Perfect for a Price Reduction?

 - How does the house show online; are there a lot of beautiful pictures?

-- Is your signage in a prominent location, contain several phone numbers, plus a Web site?
+- Is your signage in a prominent location; does it contain several phone numbers and a website?

 - Do you have a virtual tour published?